abhishekchandran/dailyjs/_posts/2012-12-18-jquery-roundup.md

 ###jQuery 1.9 Beta 1

 [jQuery 1.9 Beta 1](http://blog.jquery.com/2012/12/17/jquery-1-9-beta-1-released/) has been released, and this version removes previously deprecated features so you'll want to pay attention.
-Fortunately, Dave Methvin has been working on [jquery / jquery-migrate](https://github.com/jquery/jquery-migrate), which is a plugin for figuring out which deprecated features are being used.
+Fortunately, Dave Methvin has been working on [jquery / jquery-migrate](https://github.com/jquery/jquery-migrate), which is a plugin for figuring out which deprecated features are being used in your projects.
 The development version shows console warning messages, and these are stored in `jQuery.migrateWarnings` for browsers that don't support `console`.
-There's a full list of warnings in [jQuery Migrate Plugin - Warning Messages](https://github.com/jquery/jquery-migrate/blob/master/warnings.md).
+There's a full list of the warnings in [jQuery Migrate Plugin - Warning Messages](https://github.com/jquery/jquery-migrate/blob/master/warnings.md).

 The focus of 1.9 has been API cleanup, and there's also a [jQuery 1.9 Upgrade Guide](http://jquery.com/upgrade-guide/1.9/), where these API changes have been documented.